justcli/tddish/README.md

 ```
 def add(n1:int, n2:int) -> int:
     return n1 + n2
-'''tdd
+'''tddish
-tdd('add():1", add(2,3) == 5)
+tddish('add():1", add(2,3) == 5)
-tdd('add():2", add(0,3) != 2)
+tddish('add():2", add(0,3) != 2)
 '''
 ```
 The docstring (starting with ‘’’tdd) tells the tddish that the code within the docstring is test code.
-The tdd() function is like the python assert.
+The tddish() function is like the python assert.
 It takes two parameters, 1. the test-case name and 2. the test condition.
-If the condition is False, it reports the test case as failed. so, tdd(“test1”, add(1,1) == 3) would fail.
+If the condition is False, it reports the test case as failed. so, tddish(“test1”, add(1,1) == 3) would fail.
 The test-case name should be such that the coder can easily search for it in the code.
 One way of naming test case is to use the function name and a seq num together (as shown in the code above).

 ### Testing with data

-The *tdd* docstring can contain any valid python code.
+The *tddish* docstring can contain any valid python code.
 This can be used to define data to test a function.
 E.g

 ```
 # mycode.py